-Place pipelines only in or on soils with environmental conditions suitable for the type of material selected.
+Place pipelines only in or on soils with environmental conditions suitable for the type of material selected Install pipelines beneath embankments in a trench.
+Earth fill adjacent to the pipe must be hand-tamped throughout the embankment area.

 Capacity

 Provide the capacity necessary to meet the seasonal high daily water requirements for the number and species of animals to be supplied.